Heat exchanger: In High-viscosity products

-HVAC and refrigeration air coils
+In HVAC and Refrigeration Air

 One of the widest uses of heat exchangers is for refrigeration and air conditioning.
 This class of heat exchangers is commonly called air coils, or just coils due to their often-serpentine internal tubing, or condensers in the case of refrigeration, and are typically of the finned tube type.
 Liquid-to-air, or air-to-liquid HVAC coils are typically of modified crossflow arrangement.
 In vehicles, heat coils are often called heater cores.

 On the liquid side of these heat exchangers, the common fluids are water, a water-glycol solution, steam, or a refrigerant.
 For heating coils, hot water and steam are the most common, and this heated fluid is supplied by boilers, for example.
 For cooling coils, chilled water and refrigerant are most common.
 Chilled water is supplied from a chiller that is potentially located very far away, but refrigerant must come from a nearby condensing unit.
 When a refrigerant is used, the cooling coil is the evaporator, and the heating coil is the condenser in the vapor-compression refrigeration cycle.
 HVAC coils that use this direct-expansion of refrigerants are commonly called DX coils.
 Some DX coils are "microchannel" type.

 On the air side of HVAC coils a significant difference exists between those used for heating, and those for cooling.
 Due to psychrometrics, air that is cooled often has moisture condensing out of it, except with extremely dry air flows.
 Heating some air increases that airflow's capacity to hold water.
 So heating coils need not consider moisture condensation on their air-side, but cooling coils must be adequately designed and selected to handle their particular latent (moisture) as well as the sensible (cooling) loads.
 The water that is removed is called condensate.

 For many climates, water or steam HVAC coils can be exposed to freezing conditions.
 Because water expands upon freezing, these somewhat expensive and difficult to replace thin-walled heat exchangers can easily be damaged or destroyed by just one freeze.
 As such, freeze protection of coils is a major concern of HVAC designers, installers, and operators.

 The introduction of indentations placed within the heat exchange fins controlled condensation, allowing water molecules to remain in the cooled air.

 The heat exchangers in direct-combustion furnaces, typical in many residences, are not 'coils'.
 They are, instead, gas-to-air heat exchangers that are typically made of stamped steel sheet metal.
 The combustion products pass on one side of these heat exchangers, and air to heat on the other.
 A cracked heat exchanger is therefore a dangerous situation that requires immediate attention because combustion products may enter living space.